 What this means: Across all social media platforms, people tend to be “like” happy – often clicking the “like” button before they even realize what a post is about.
 Likes are good because it shows authority and popularity, but comments will open up a line of dialogue, which can be more valuable.
 If you are doing social media right, you will be keeping a close watch on your conversations – making sure that you respond to all (or most) of people connecting with you.
 One way to open up the lines of communication is to comment on other people’s posts.
 This will get your brand out there and show people that you want to chat.

 Fact #3: Urban, ethnic, younger, middle income demographics use Instagram the most (pewinternet.org)

 What this means: All consumer brands can see great branding and audience engagement results with Instagram; but if your target audience falls into any of these categories, you can build a huge following on Instagram.

 Fact #4: Mayfair and no filter get the most interaction out of all the filters

 What this means: You can get engagement from any photo and filter combination if it’s a work of art.
-However if you’re business is new to Instagram, stick with great natural lighting, taking pictures from angles and be sure to focus your lense (tap the screen if using a smartphone).
+However, if you’re business is new to Instagram, stick with great natural lighting, taking pictures from angles, and be sure to focus your lens (tap the screen if using a smartphone).
 If you’re not sure, try the Mayfair filter to add some character.